Benjamin Harjo Jr.: Background

-Benjamin Harjo Jr. was born on September 19, 1945 in Clovis, New Mexico.
-Viola married Roman Harjo (1924–2006), in 1954 at Clovis; he became the stepfather of Benjamin Jr.
+Harjo Jr. was born on September 19, 1945, in Clovis, New Mexico.
+After his parents divorced, Viola married Roman Harjo (1924–2006), in 1954 at Clovis; he became the stepfather of Benjamin Jr.

-The name Harjo means "Crazy" in the Muskogee language, which was spoken by both the Muscogee (Creek) people and the Seminole, who had formed from Creek and other peoples.
-The word is part of a military title, Chitto Harjo, meaning "Crazy snake."
+The name Harjo means "crazy" in the Muskogee language, which was spoken by both the Muscogee and the Seminole.
+The word is part of a military title, Chitto Harjo, meaning "crazy snake".

-After his family moved back to Oklahoma, Harjo lived with his maternal grandparents, Emmett and Ruth Wood, from the age of 10 to 18.
+After his family moved back to Oklahoma, Harjo lived with his maternal grandparents from the age of 10 to 18.

 Education and military service

-Harjo's first passion was cartooning, and he sold comics to his high school newspaper.
+Harjo's first passion was drawing comics, and he sold comics to his high school newspaper.
 Interested in pursuing a professional career in cartoon animation, Harjo went to the Institute of American Indian Arts in 1966.
 There he discovered that they had discontinued their animation program at IAIA.
 He expanded his studies and earned his Associate of Arts degree.
 His classmates included T. C. Cannon and Linda Lomahaftewa, who have become noted artists.
 Seymour Tubis was his most influential teacher, and taught him low-tech but highly effective printmaking techniques.

 In 1969 Harjo was drafted into the US Army; he served honorably in the Vietnam War from 1969 to 1971.

 Upon his release from the military, Harjo continued his art education.
 He attended Oklahoma State University and graduated with a BFA degree in 1974.

 Style

-Harjo typically paints geometric forms composed of blocks of highly saturated color that form both abstract and highly stylized representational figures.
+Harjo typically painted geometric forms composed of blocks of highly saturated color that form both abstract and highly stylized representational figures.
 The mosaic nature of his painting is reminiscent of Seminole patchwork clothing.
-He also works in pen and ink, allowing his comic influences to show through.
-Through printmaking, Harjo is able to experiment with texture and subtler palettes.
+He also worked in pen and ink, allowing his comic influences to show through.
+Through printmaking, Harjo was able to experiment with texture and subtler palettes.
 His work is known for its humor, either in comical imagery or in witty titles.

-His miniature paintings can be not much larger than postage stamp but still portray naturalistic portraits.
-Harjo's chosen media include oil, acrylic, watercolor, gouache, conté crayons, pencil, pen and ink, pastel, printmaking, and occasionally sculpture.
+His smallest miniature paintings were not much larger than postage stamp but still featured highly detailed portraits.
+Harjo's chosen media was gouache on paper but he also used oil, acrylic, watercolor, conté crayons, pencil, pen and ink, pastel, printmaking, and occasionally sculpture.